TheSecurityDev/heroku-buildpack-nodejs-pnpm/README.md

 # PNPM compatible Buildpack for Heroku and Node.js

+## ⚠️ NOTE: This buildpack is deprecated because the official Heroku NodeJS buildpack [will be supporting PNPM soon](https://github.com/heroku/heroku-buildpack-nodejs/issues/688#issuecomment-2056845874)!

 This is an unofficial buildpack for the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
 This version was forked from https://github.com/unfold/heroku-buildpack-pnpm to fix issues with `devDependencies` when building Typescript projects.

 It supports pnpm in addition to yarn/npm.
 As long as the root of your project contains a `pnpm-lock.yaml` file, PNPM will be used to install all dependencies.